awesome-bootstrap-org/awesome-bootstrap/README.md

 ### Contribution Guidelines
 **CONTRIBUTIONS NEEDED!**

-**My biggest need right now is screenshots of each to showcase here in the readme.
-Anyone willing to take on that task?**
+**My biggest need right now is screenshots of each to showcase here in the readme, and maybe a better way of organizing them.
+Anyone willing to take on one of those tasks?**

 If adding a new source, please ensure your pull request adheres to the following guidelines: